fargusplumdoodle/SnakePit/README.md

 ## Security implications
 I would like to record somewhere in here that I am very aware that it is a terrible idea to blindly call URL specified by the user and in a more serious enviroment I would never include such functionality.
 But for this its fine.

-## Isaac get to the point and tell me how to test this!
-Login:
+## Login credentails
 - username: fargusD
 - password: 1234asdf

+Again, security is very important to this project